digitoimistodude/windows-lemp-setup/README.md

 sudo php-fpm7.2 -t
 ```

+### Databases

+As Windows unfortunately doesn't have a great MySQL app like Sequel Pro for macOS, you need to use [Adminer](https://www.adminer.org/).
+Just get the adminer.php file to somewhere accessible and you can control your databases that way.

 ### SSL certificates and other post installs

 Things like HTTPS can be installed the same manner than in [macos-lemp-setup](https://github.com/digitoimistodude/macos-lemp-setup#certificates-for-localhost).